Hello my lovely friends,

 Day 9: Early morning return flight from Leh

 Guest Houses/ Hotels: Leh has decent number of guest houses, home-stays and hotels.
 There is nothing to worry about.
 Though Iam listening down few options, which might be of help !

 |Leh||Grand Dragon/ Zen Ladakh||Spic n Span/ Glacier View||Hilltown/Nature’s Land||Jimmy Guesthouse/Nathula Guesthouse|

 Listing below the necessary basic checklist, which will be of help while planning a trip to Ladakh.

 No permits are needed for Indian nationals.
 Foreigners might need permits at Pangong & Tsomoriri Lake

-Transportation: Private and shared taxis are available in Ladakh.
-For Taxi rates you can refer to the website www.leh.nic.in.
+Transportation: Private and shared taxis are easily available in Ladakh.
+Here is the official Taxi Booking Platform in Ladakh

 Food & Beverage: There are good number of restaurants and eatery joints in Ladakh.
 My personal favourite is Tibetan Kitchen and yes who can beat the local flavoured meals served in home stays with love 😉